thebeebs/Content/client-requests-through-the-years.md

 ## 2013

-Hi Iím thinking of starting up.
-I havenít done anything yet, except design the logo.
+Hi I‚Äôm thinking of starting up.
+I haven‚Äôt done anything yet, except design the logo.
 Could you develop a single page website with a form for an email address?
 If more than 20 people add their email I will start to think about what my idea might be.
 It should use ember and handlebars and I need a full Mocha test suite to pass before it gets deployed.
 P.S that should happen automatically on GitHub commit. #DevOps

 Have I missed anything?
-Iíd love to hear your **ìrequestsî** in the comments.
+I‚Äôd love to hear your **‚Äúrequests‚Äù** in the comments.